Cottage | 2 bedrooms | sleeps 4

 Centrally located within the heart of the popular historic Cotswold's market town, Honey Cottage offers everything you need on your doorstep, including beautiful walks through rolling countryside to pretty Cotswold's villages.
 It is also well located for visiting the many popular villages, towns and cities that the Cotswold's has to offer including Oxford, Cheltenham, Stratford upon Avon and even Bath.
 There are also numerous places of interest and tourist attractions within the area to enjoy.

-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

 |Family friendly||Great for children of all ages|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player|
+|Luxuries||Log fire, Internet access, DVD player|

-|General:||TV, CD player, Telephone, Satellite TV, Wi-fi available|
+|General||TV, CD player, Telephone, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (2), Double beds (1), Cots (1), Dining seating for 4, Lounge seating for 4|
+|Furniture||Single beds (2), Double beds (1), Cots (1), Dining seats for 4, Lounge seats for 4|

-|Outdoors:||Private garden, BBQ|
+|Outdoors||Private garden, BBQ|

 The cottage comfortably sleeps up to four guests but is equally ideal for couples looking for a cosy retreat.
 It has a lovely romantic double bedroom and a pretty twin room with two single cast iron beds.
 It dates back to 1650 and still retains much original character which is complimented by traditional fabrics, antique pine furniture and crisp linens.